SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 We will introduce the computation of XVAs through neural networks.

-To access to a PDF version of the following presentation, click [here](https://samymekk.github.io/files/MemoireActuariatSlides.pdf).
+To access to a PDF version of the presentation, click [here](https://samymekk.github.io/files/MemoireActuariatSlides.pdf).

 # Table of contents